brugr9/UEPluginVolumeCreator/README.md

 Unreal&reg; Engine plugin "Volume Creator" enables real-time multiplanar and direct volume rendering from the Blueprint visual scripting system.
 The plugin acts as a framework which allows game developers to create VR/AR serious games, e.g., for teaching and training in medical education.

 The delivered assets provide importing DICOM&reg; or MetaImage&trade; based medical imaging data, applying values of interest aka DICOM Window, multiplanar or volume rendering, colored from look-up tables or color-gradient based transfer functions.
 With a clipping plane and a region of interest the rendered volume may be cropped.
-Using CRI-R9 compliant operating theatre light sources the volume can also be illuminated.
+The volume can also be illuminated using CRI-R9 compliant operating theatre light sources.

 <!-- UE Marketplace : End 1/2 -->